Oswaldtwistle: Economy

-It is important to note the contribution of Alfred N. Waterhouse in Oswaldtwistle.
-In the 1940s, he created what became Shopfitters Lancashire Ltd and in the 1950s, the firm moved from Accrington to Rhyddings Mill, Oswaldtwistle.
-He was a very successful entrepreneur who manufactured the shopfittings.
+In the 1940s, Alfred N. Waterhouse in Oswaldtwistle created what became Shopfitters Lancashire Ltd. In the 1950s, the firm moved from Accrington to Rhyddings Mill, Oswaldtwistle.
+He was a very successful entrepreneur, manufacturing commercial fit-out for retailers.
 At its peak in the 1960s, Shopfitters (Lancashire) Ltd employed over 80 salesmen nationally, and had an annual turnover measured in millions, in an age when a new house cost about £3,000.
 The firm closed in the 1980s.

 The town centre is home to a number of high street multiples.
 There are a number of independent businesses in the town.
 Other stores include an appliance repairs/sales, numerous takeaways, numerous barbers, estate agents, off licences, bakers, butchers, funeral directors and many more shops.
 There are several Boys' Brigade/Girl's Brigade groups in the town, along with groups for Scouts, Beavers and Cubs.
 Additionally, Hyndburn Comets, a group of majorettes, exists in the town.